bibiygarcia/bibiygarcia.github.io/essays/CraftingSmartQuestions.md

 ## Analyzing Smart Questions According to ESR's Precepts

-Eric S. Raymond's article on "How to Ask Questions the Smart Way" outlines several precepts for asking smart questions.
+Eric S. Raymond's article on "[How To Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html)" outlines several precepts for asking smart questions.
 Let's evaluate how the chosen questions adhere to these precepts:

-**Question 1:**

-"Benefit of endless-loops without side effects in C++ being undefined behavior compared to C?"
+**Question 1:** "Benefit of endless-loops without side effects in C++ being undefined behavior compared to C?"

-The "smart" question discussed here, which is available at the following link: [Benefit of endless-loops without side effects in C++ being undefined behavior compared to C?](https://stackoverflow.com/questions/76960441/benefit-of-endless-loops-without-side-effects-in-c-being-undefined-behavior-co), pertains to understanding the distinction between C++ and C programming languages regarding the behavior of endless loops without side effects.
+The "smart" question discussed here, which is available at the following link: ["stackoverflow.com"](https://stackoverflow.com/questions/76960441/benefit-of-endless-loops-without-side-effects-in-c-being-undefined-behavior-co), pertains to understanding the distinction between C++ and C programming languages regarding the behavior of endless loops without side effects.
 The question seeks clarification and simple examples to illustrate this concept.
 Let's evaluate this question based on the principles of asking smart questions:

 1. **Clarity and Specificity**: The question is clear in its intent – to understand the distinction between C and C++ regarding the undefined behavior associated with endless loops without side effects.
 It references a specific document (P2809R0) for context, which adds specificity.